arcuru/chaz/README.md

 To run it, simply:

-1. Install _headjack_ and setup its config.
+1. Install _chaz_ and setup its config.
 2. Install [AIChat](https://github.com/sigoden/aichat).
 3. Configure [AIChat](https://github.com/sigoden/aichat) with the models and defaults that you want.
-4. Create a config file for _headjack_ with login details.
+4. Create a config file for _chaz_ with login details.
-5. Run the bot and specify it's config file location `headjack --config config.yaml`.
+5. Run the bot and specify it's config file location `chaz --config config.yaml`.

 The bot will not respond to older messages sent while it wasn't running to prevent overwhelming the backend.